 print(f"Maximum grain size: {grain_sizes.max():.2f} μm")

-# Create histogram and fitting curve
+# Create a histogram with the fitted curve

 fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(14, 5))

-# Histogram on linear scale
+# Histogram on a linear scale

 ax1.hist(grain_sizes, bins=50, density=True, alpha=0.7,

-color='#f093fb', edgecolor='black', label='Measured data')
+color='#f093fb', edgecolor='black', label='Observed data')

-# Fitting curve
+# Fitted curve

 x = np.linspace(0, grain_sizes.max(), 1000)